 These medical conditions differ from more everyday forms of disordered eating, such as crash dieting or stress-eating.

-Eating disorders often develop in teen and young adult years.
+Eating disorders often develop in the teen and young adult years.
 They can have a dramatic effect on the heart, digestive system, bones, mouth, and more.

 Never Miss a Beat!